samaniego-erwin/logger/README.md

 ## TESTS
 `lookupTable_big.csv` was used to test large port-protocol-tag mappings.
 A comparison between cached and non-cached versions was performed using a timer.
+On average, the cached version finished in 0.04328775405883789 seconds, while the non-cached version took 0.496107816696167 seconds.
+The tests were executed 20 times.